Maribeth Slebodnik, BSN, MLS

 Searching the health sciences literature

-If you need help getting started, here is a captioned video (18:26) that provides a good introduction to searching health sciences databases like PubMed:
+If you need help getting started, here are three short captioned videos that provide a good introduction to searching health sciences databases like PubMed:

 PubMed is typically the best place to start your health sciences literature search.